Transaction Monitoring Data Integration Guide

 • File specifications

-• Transaction type templates
+• Transaction templates

 • Testing requirements